AtticusMcNulty/HuntTheWumpus/README.md

 Users also possess the option of firing an arrow.
 Arrows are used to kill the Wumpus and can travel 3 blocks in any direction.
 After firing an arrow, a message will let you know the number of arrows you have left.
 An additional message will let you know if you killed the Wumpus.
 The Wumpus has a 75% chance of moving if you miss a shot.</br>
 <img width="749" alt="Screenshot 2024-09-19 at 8 02 57 PM" src="https://github.com/user-attachments/assets/626fb599-fae5-4988-9772-9d67628a4a6e"></br>

 There are two ways a player can die: they fall into a pit or run into the Wumpus.
-In either case, a death message will appear and the game will end.
+In either case, a death message will appear and the game will end.</br>
 <img width="333" alt="Screenshot 2024-09-19 at 8 09 10 PM" src="https://github.com/user-attachments/assets/8f188774-75b6-4dda-9eff-8675ea1b2808"></br>

-If you run into bats, you will be notified and your movement inputs will be reversed for 5 moves.
+If you run into bats, you will be notified and your movement inputs will be reversed for 5 moves.</br>
 <img width="675" alt="Screenshot 2024-09-19 at 8 13 07 PM" src="https://github.com/user-attachments/assets/3a1a565c-6909-4735-9588-d60e16e9fb06"></br>

 As described above, the goal of the game is to kill the Wumpus, get the gold, and return to your starting coordinates.
-Upon completion the game will end and you will be congratulated for your victory.
+Upon completion the game will end and you will be congratulated for your victory.</br>
 <img width="533" alt="Screenshot 2024-09-19 at 8 14 57 PM" src="https://github.com/user-attachments/assets/f6079cd5-a917-4d96-aa4d-d2172f72d43d"></br>